mainlyetcetera/tic_tac_toe/README.md

 The aim of [Tic-Tac-Toe](https://github.com/mainlyetcetera/tic_tac_toe) is to enjoy the classic game of tic-tac-toe with a twist!
 Your pieces are dragons and cats!!

-[Here](https://frontend.turing.io/projects/module-1/tic-tac-toe-solo.html) is the basic specs for the game.
+[Here](https://frontend.turing.io/projects/module-1/tic-tac-toe-solo.html) are the basic specs for the game.
 ---

 ## Motivation